 The government uses the revenue to help fund state unemployment agencies through the Federal Unemployment Trust Fund.
 In turn, the state agencies pay out-of-work people who qualify for unemployment insurance.

-How Often Is the FUTA Tax Due and Who Pays It?
+How Often is the Federal Unemployment Tax Due and Who Pays It?

 Employers pay the tax either quarterly or annually.
 FUTA revenue is a payroll tax, but the name can be a bit misleading.
-Unlike Social Security tax, FUTA tax doesn’t come from an employee but the employer.
+Unlike Social Security tax, the federal unemployment tax doesn’t come from an employee but the employer.
 The government refers to it as a payroll tax because it bases the amount due upon a worker’s income.

-The typical rate is 6% of the first $7,000 that the employer pays to the employee.
+The typical federal unemployment tax rate is 6% of the first $7,000 that the employer pays to the employee.

 So, if an employee earned $7,000, his employer would pay $420 ($7,000 x 0.06).
 However, if a worker earned $70,000, his employer would still owe only 6% of the worker’s first $7,000, which again equals $420.

-Which Businesses Have to Pay the FUTA Tax?
+Which Businesses Have to Abide By the Federal Unemployment Tax Act?

-Businesses are required to pay FUTA tax if they paid their employees $1,500 or more within a calendar quarter during the calendar year.
-Employers report the FUTA tax during the year’s first calendar quarter on the Internal Revenue Service (IRS) Form 940 (Employers Annual Federal.
+Businesses are required to pay federal unemployment tax if they paid their employees $1,500 or more within a calendar quarter during the calendar year.
+Employers report the tax amount during the year’s first calendar quarter on the Internal Revenue Service (IRS) Form 940 (Employers Annual Federal.
 Unemployment Tax Return).
 Calendar quarters are the following: